conan-io/docs/reference/conanfile/attributes.rst

 This **optional attribute** declares the set of files that should be exported together with the recipe and will be available to generate the package.
 Unlike ``exports`` attribute, these files shouldn't be used by the *conanfile.py* Python code, but to compile the library or generate the final package.
-And, due to its finality, these files will only be retrieved if requested binaries are not available or the user forces Conan to compile from sources.
+And, due to its purpose, these files will only be retrieved if requested binaries are not available or the user forces Conan to compile from sources.

 The ``exports_sources`` attribute can declare one single file or pattern, or a list of any of the